The History of Cove Haven and Cove Haven Entertainment Resorts

-Pocono Place Resort celebrates its 30th anniversary.
+Pocono Palace Resort celebrates its 30th anniversary.

 Ultimate Adventures activities including Get Wet—white-water rafting, canoeing and kayaking, Adrenaline—the chance to ride in a stockcar going 160 mph around Pocono Raceway (and the chance to take the wheel yourself) and Frozen Fundra—exciting winter activities like snowmobiling, snowshoeing, ice skating and cross country skiing.

-The Pocono Mountain Resorts celebrates its 50th anniversary.
+Cove Haven Entertainment Resorts celebrates its 50th anniversary.

 Caesars Pocono Resorts changed its name to Cove Haven Entertainment Resorts.
-The decision to change the name was done for a simple reason—the original Cove Haven Resort was the name that started it all; for the region and the company over 50 years ago.
+The decision to change the name was done for a simple reason—the original Cove Haven Resort was the name that started it all, for the region and the company over 50 years ago.